pvandervelde/mindvortex/src/posts/2100-01-01-Starting-robotics-with-scuttle.md

 - Capable of actually carrying a load.
 Most robot kits are fun platforms to play with but other than driving around they're not actually very useful.
 I want my robot to be able to do stuff, to carry things for me.
+- Open sourced, all drawings are available online, including material BOM
 - Lots of excellent support on the SCUTTLE discord
 - Comes with sample code and excellent documentation
 - Affordable, and extendable